Jennyicano/Pands-Project/README.md

 **About this project**

-This repository contain my analysis of the Iris dataset.
+This repository contains my analysis of the [Iris dataset](https://archive.ics.uci.edu/dataset/53/iris).

 This Iris dataset was introduced by the British statistician and biologist Ronald Fisher in his 1936 article "The use of multiple measurements in taxonomic problems."